eshakaur28/Blinkit-Data-Analysis-Dashboard/README.md

 ## STEPS INVOLVED

-1.Requirement Gathering / Business Requirements
-2.Data Walkthrough
-3.Data Connection
-4.Data Cleaning / Quality Check
+Requirement Gathering / Business Requirements -> Data Walkthrough -> Data Connection -> Data Cleaning / Quality Check ->
-5.Data Modelling
-6.Data Processing
-7.Dax Calculations
-8.Dashboard Lay-outing
-9.Charts Development and Formatting
-10.Report Development
-11.Insights Generation

-## KPI'S REQUIREMENTS
+Data Modelling -> Data Processing -> Dax Calculations -> Dashboard Lay-outing -> Charts Development and Formatting -> Report Development ->Insights Generation

+## Key Performance Indicators (KPIs)

-1. Total Sales: The overall revenue generated from all items sold.
+1. **Total Sales**: The overall revenue generated from all items sold.
-2. Average Sales: The average revenue per sale.
+2. **Average Sales**: The average revenue per sale.
-3. Number of Items: The total count of different items sold.
+3. **Number of Items**: The total count of different items sold.
-4. Average Rating: The average customer rating for items sold.
+4. **Average Rating**: The average customer rating for items sold.

-## CHART'S REQUIREMENTS
+## CHART REQUIREMENTS

 1.**Total Sales by Fat Content**:
 **Objective**: Analyze the impact of fat content on total sales.
-**Additional KPI Metrics**: Assess how other KPIs (Average Sales, Number of Items, Average Rating) vary with fat content.
+Assess how other KPIs (Average Sales, Number of Items, Average Rating) vary with fat content.
-**Chart Type**: Donut Chart.

-2. Total Sales by Item Type:
+2.**Total Sales by Item Type**:
-Objective: Identify the performance of different item types in terms of total sales.
-Additional KPI Metrics: Assess how other KPis (Average Sales, Number of Items, Average Rating) vary with fat content.
+**Objective**: Identify the performance of different item types in terms of total sales.Assess how other KPis (Average Sales, Number of Items, Average Rating) vary with fat content.
-Chart Type: Bar Chart.

-3. Fat Content by Outlet for Total Sales
+3.**Fat Content by Outlet for Total Sales**:
-Objective: Compare total sales across different outlets segmented by fat content.
+**Objective**: Compare total sales across different outlets segmented by fat content.Assess how other KPIs(Average Sales, Number of Items, Average
-Additional KPI Metrics: Assess how other KPIs (Average Sales, Number of Items, Average Rating) vary with fat content.
+Rating) vary with fat content.
-Chart Type: Stacked Column Chart.

-4. Total Sales by Outlet Establishment:
+4.**Total Sales by Outlet Establishment**:
-Objective: Evaluate how the age or type of outlet establishment influences total sales.
+**Objective**: Evaluate how the age or type of outlet establishment influences total sales.
-Chart Type: Line Chart.

-5.Sales by Outlet Size:
+5.**Sales by Outlet Size**:
-Objective: Analyze the correlation between outlet size and total sales.
+**Objective**: Analyze the correlation between outlet size and total sales.
-Chart Type: Donut/ Pie Chart.

-6. Sales by Outlet Location:
+6.**Sales by Outlet Location**:
-Objective: Assess the geographic distribution of sales across different locations.
+**Objective**: Assess the geographic distribution of sales across different locations.
-Chart Type: Funnel Map.

-7. All Metrics by Outlet Type:
+7.**All Metrics by Outlet Type**:
-Objective: Provide a comprehensive view of all key metrics (Total Sales, Average Sales, Number of Items, Average Rating) broken down by different outlet types.
+**Objective**: Provide a comprehensive view of all key metrics (Total Sales, Average Sales, Number of Items, Average Rating) broken down by different outlet types.

-Chart Type: Matrix Card.
+## INSIGHTS

+Total Sales of $1.20M overall, with an average sale of $141.
+Tier 3 areas generated the highest sales ($472.13K).
+Fruits and Vegetables lead the category ($178.12K), followed by Snack Foods ($175.43K).
+Regular fat items (~$777.32K) dominate sales over low-fat products.
+Average Rating across products is solid at 3.97
+Total Items Sold: 8,523 across outlets.

+## CONCLUSION

+Blinkit’s sales are concentrated in high-sized outlets and Tier 3 areas, with regular fat products and fresh produce (fruits & vegetables) being top revenue drivers.
+The strong sales trend in 2018 showcases potential for targeted campaigns, while focusing on high-performing outlets and product categories can further optimize growth.